Does Your Launch Need To Be So Stressful?

 If you’re starting an online business, working at home, have a few people working for you virtually, then this is something you must remind yourself of DAILY.

 Virtual team burnout is a reality – so be nice to your team – and to yourself.
-Establish those hours and try to stick to them yourself.
+Establish regular hours and try to stick to them yourself.

 8. Realize that your stress bleeds to your team.